 Investing in our Common Stock, our 9.375% Series A Cumulative Redeemable Perpetual Preferred Stock, \$0.001 par value (the "Series A Preferred Stock") or any other type of equity or debt securities we may issue from time to time (together our "Securities") involves a high degree of risk.
 You should consider carefully the risks and uncertainties described below, together with all of the other information in this Quarterly Report on Form 10-Q including the consolidated financial statements and the related notes, as well as the risks, uncertainties and other information set forth in the reports and other materials filed or furnished by our partner companies Avenue, Checkpoint, Journey and Mustang with the SEC, before deciding to invest in our Securities.
 If any of the following risks or the risks included in the public filings of Avenue, Checkpoint, Journey or Mustang were to materialize, our business, financial condition, results of operations, and future growth prospects could be materially and adversely affected.
-In that event, the market price of our Securities should be read as being applicable to our subsidiaries and partner companies, such that, if any of the negative outcomes associated with any such risk is experienced by one of our subsidiaries or partner companies, the value of Fortress' holdings in such entity may decline.
+In that event, the market price of our Securities could decline, and you could lose part of vall of your investment in our Securities.
+In addition, you should be aware that the below stated risks should be read as being applicable to our subsidiaries and partner companies such that, if any of the negative outcomes associated with any such risk is experienced by one of our subsidiaries or partner companies, the value of Fortress' holdings in such entity may decline.
 As used throughout this filing, the words "we", "us" and "our" may refer to Fortress individually, to one or more subsidiaries and/or partner companies, or to all such entities as a group, as dictated by context.